You can use the ssdb-port tool to migrate data from SSDB to ApsaraDB for Redis.

 - If you run a command that is not supported by the ssdb-port tool to modify data in the source SSDB database, the modified data cannot be synchronized to the ApsaraDB for Redis instance.
 For more information about the SSDB commands that are supported by the ssdb-port tool, see the following list.

-- If you need to synchronize more commands, click here to propose a suggestion.
+- If you need to synchronize more commands, log on to the Connect Platform to propose a suggestion.